-We must and will be transparent about what we’re doing.
-We will regularly update this document so you can stay updated on how data is being used.
-We will also publish a register of those who are provided with access to the information collected nationally and the reason why.
+We must and will be transparent about what we’re doing with information.
+We will regularly update this page so you can find out how data is being used.
+We will also publish a register of the people and organisations who have access to the information collected nationally and the reasons why.

 Below are some examples of how information is being used to support the response to COVID-19.

 Ensuring information is available to support the care of patients and service users

-To ensure that those providing care for patients and service users have access to up-to-date information during the COVID-19 period, a comprehensive medical summary from an individual’s GP records is being made available to other GP practices, NHS 111 and other health and care services.
+To make sure that those providing care for patients and service users have access to up-to-date information during the COVID-19 period, a comprehensive medical summary from an individual’s GP records is being made available to other GP practices, NHS 111 and other health and care services.

 This means that GP practices which provide care to new patients in the event that a nearby practice temporarily closes due to an infection, or health and care professionals who provide advice to people contacting NHS 111, will have the information they need.
-Controls will be in place to ensure that only those caring for patients or service users have access.
+Controls will be in place to make sure that only those caring for patients or service users have access.